Harold Warren

 Harold Ray Warren (born September 7, 1960) is an American former professional boxer in the Welterweight division.
 He is a former NABF Featherweight, WBC International Super Featherweight and WBO NABO Lightweight champion.

-Pro career
+Professional career

 Harold destroyed Darryl Pinckney to earn the NABF Featherweight championship.

 WBA Super Featherweight Championship

 In November 1993, he lost a twelve-round decision to WBA Super Featherweight Champion Genaro Hernandez.

 IBF Super Featherweight Championship

 On October 24, 1998, Warren lost to Robert Garcia and his chance at the IBF Super Featherweight Champion, the bout was at the Miccosukee Resort in Miami, Florida.